WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/Contributing.md

 - While quoting of individual phrases is fine, don't quote entire blocks of text.
 - While taking individual screenshots of the sessions is fine, avoid creating a picture book.
+- Avoid screenshots where the presenters are front and center – focus on the contents instead.
 - While a short personal take can help clarify context, stay close to the session in general.